 When your family is spending time at home, how do you connect with your tweens and teens?
 Sometimes, they rather spend time alone in their room but they are never too old to have family bonding time!
 Here are some fun at-home activities that even your tweens and teens will love.

 Host a family game night.

 Why not make family game night a little more interesting by making it a tournament that can stretch out for weeks?
 The first person who wins 5 games can get a special prize.
 Here are some of our favorites to play with tweens and teens: Monopoly, Apples to Apples, Catan and Taboo.

 Learn a TikTok dance.

-We already know that our older kids are already obsessed with the latest app, TikTok.
-It’s where dances like “Renegade” and “Blinding Lights” are becoming viral.
-Why not learn one of the dances with along them?
+Learn a new dance along with your kids.
 Sure, you might get a few eye rolls … but you all will still get a good laugh from it.